MonstersGoBoom/MiniCube2/Memory.md

 	- 1 draw transparent.
 		to be explained

+$1D-$1E - IRQ pointer
+	- NOTE NOTE NOTE
+	- irq pointer is not at $fffe

 $1F - Device control bits

 	%00000000 - video acts like the original minicube.